mjc-gh/esper/README.md

 to the `topic_id`.

-Authentication is available for both the subscribe and publish routes and is enabled by setting a environmental variable.
+Authentication is available for both the subscribe and publish routes and is enabled by setting one or both environmental variables.
 These variables are named `ESPER_SUBSCRIBER_SECRET` and `ESPER_PUBLISHER_SECRET`.
 It is possible to enable just one kind of authentication by leaving the other secret undefined.

-Also, please note that, the `/stats` route is protected by JWT using the publisher secret since this route is for developer use (and not for client use).
+Also, please note that, the `/stats` route is protected by JWT using the publisher secret since this route is intended for developer use.

 ### Examples